 - 5 medium eggs

 - Zest of 2 lemons (2tsp lemon extract)

 - Preheat your oven to 180C/160C Fan - grease and line your 2lb loaf tin!

-- Beat together your butter and sugar together till light and creamy!
+- Beat together your butter and sugar together until light and creamy!

-- Add in your flour, eggs and lemon and beat again till combined.
+- Add in your flour, eggs and lemon and beat again until combined.
 It'll be a smooth cake mixture!

 - Add the mix into the cake tin and bake.
 This can take 55-65 minutes - but check from 50 minutes onwards.

 - Towards the end of baking - in a bowl, mix together your 75ml lemon juice and 75g caster sugar together.

 - Once the cake is baked, drizzle this over the cake, whilst still in the tin.
 Let the cake cool fully.